Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 Perhaps more importantly, since {{mids}} are a **dynamic** dependency of your workload, your Ingress Controller should also be able to re-inject {{mids}}, whenever they are renewed.
 This approach adheres to the principle of <span class="value-drivers">automating everywhere</span> and can permanently eliminate {{mid}} expiry as a outage risk.

-Thankfully the [Ingress specification](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/ingress-v1/) accomodates TLS protection as an explicit attribute.
+Thankfully, the [Ingress specification](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/ingress-v1/) accommodates TLS protection as an explicit attribute.
 This is a clear indication that **all** Ingress Controller implementations are expected to provide proactive TLS support, relieving your workloads of that responsibility.

 <!-- ##### Questions to guide us: